PORTAL SOLO BLOGGER

 Nakoula has been identified by US federal authorities as the key figure behind Innocence of Muslims.

 Anda baru saja membaca artikel yang berkategori News dengan judul Hezbollah leader warns US of repercussions over anti-Islam film.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/09/hezbollah-leader-warns-us-of.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/09/hezbollah-leader-warns-us-of.html.
 Terima kasih!

 Ditulis oleh: Unknown - Monday, September 17, 2012